 - sesame seeds

-- Heat up a large pot of water and cook udon noodles according to the package's directions.
+Heat up a large pot of water and cook the udon noodles according to the package's directions.
 Once cooked, strain and set aside.

 Heat a large skillet or wok over medium heat.
 Add cooking oil and continue to heat for another minute.
 Add the tofu (it should sizzle when it hits the pan) and cook on both sides until brown, 4-5 minutes per side.
 Place the tofu on a paper towel to soak up excess oil.

 Meanwhile, whisk together all the ingredients for the sauce.
-Add sauce to the stir fry, along with the spinach.
-Stir together and then remove from heat and cover until the spinach is wilted.
+Add sauce to the stir fry and stir together.
+Once the noodles are fully coated, remove from heat and serve.

 Top with green onions and sesame seeds and serve.